 who maintained it.
 What we do know is that

 its grapes translate into consistently deep color

-The 2009 harvest was in early October.
-The berries developed at a steady, even rate, leading to a good balance of berry maturity, sugar, and Barbera's classic acidity.
+The 2010 harvest was in mid October, following a cool growing season.
+The berries developed at a generally steady rate, leading to a good balance of berry maturity, sugar, and Barbera's classic acidity.
 The berries were small, intense

 and flavorful, and the balance is reflected in the wine.